webp-sh/docs.webp.sh/content/usage/docker.md

     deploy:
       resources:
         limits:
-          memory: 200M
+          memory: 400M
+    memswap_limit: 400M
 ```

+`memory` and `memswap_limit` will limit the RAM used by container will not exceed 400M and will use no swap, more info can be seen on https://docs.docker.com/config/containers/resource_constraints/#--memory-swap-details and https://github.com/webp-sh/webp_server_go/issues/198.

-Use with `docker-compose --compatibility up -d`.
+Use with `docker-compose --compatibility up -d` to start the service.

 ## Custom config